zorbyte/zorbyte/README.md

 **Hey, I'm jan Oka :wave:**

 I'm a high-school student and developer.
-At times, I do like to dive into a serious project and hopefully make something the world will find useful!

 **:hammer_and_wrench: Technologies I like to use**
   -  :scroll: TypeScript/Javascript